DEEKSHITHASONTAM/python_ml_221075/README.md

 2. **Execution**:
     - Run the preprocessing code to clean and encode the data.
-    - Train the RandomForestClassifier model using the encoded data.
+    - Train the KNN model using the encoded data and the defined pipeline.
     - Use cross-validation to evaluate the model and compute the F1-score.
+    - Make predictions on the test data and save the results to a CSV file.

 3. **Evaluation**:
     - Evaluate the model's performance by comparing the predicted F1-score with the actual education levels.

+## Output

+- **Predictions**:
+    - The predictions are saved in a CSV file named `submission.csv`.
+    - The file contains two columns: 'ID' and 'Education', where 'Education' is the predicted education level.

 ## Restrictions